usethesource/salix/README.md

 	App[Model] counterApp() = app(..., subs = counterSubs);

-If your nested components have subscriptions, you need to map them in the same way as views are mapped, but this time using `mapping.subs`.
+If your nested components have subscriptions, you need to map them in the same way as views are mapped, but this time using `mapSubs`.
 For instance, here's how to map the subscriptions of each counter to combine them into a list of subscriptions of `counterTwice`, assuming the counter app defines its list of subscriptions for a model as `counterSubs(Model m)`:

 	list[Sub] subsTwice(ModelTwice m)
-	  = mapping.subs(sub1, m.counter1, counterSubs)
+	  = mapSubs(sub1, m.counter1, counterSubs)
-	  + mapping.subs(sub2, m.counter2, counterSubs);
+	  + mapSubs(sub2, m.counter2, counterSubs);

 ### Commands